snubwoody/wakunguma.com/src/pages/blog/interesting-rust-nightly-features.md

 }
 ```

+It's a pretty simple feature but an extremely convenient one.

 What happens when you combine default fields with `#[derive(Default)]`?
-Well when you derive `Default` the default field values override the default for the type.
+Well your default fields will override the default value for the type.
 If we derive default on our above struct we can check to see the output.

 ```rust
 #[derive(Default,Debug)]